 Completing Your Review

-Initially, everyone writes their narrative in a perfect world format.
+Initially, everyone writes their narrative in a perfect world nothing every goes wrong perspective.
 The “What happens when everything goes right” process.
 Once you have established the baseline of your narrative, go back and include the alternative processes.
 What happens when something goes wrong.
 How are those incidents handled and who signs off on them.
+This is an important step to finding holes in your narrative.
+It also helps you start the process of back up and recovery when something does go wrong.

 Approving the Narrative

 There are many ways to manage the narrative process.
 How that is handled will depend on how your organization has implemented regulatory compliance.
-At a high level, narratives for IT should be grouped into similar functionality and reviewed for completeness and consistency.
+At a high level, narratives for IT should be grouped into similar functionality and reviewed for completeness and consistency by group managers.
+But they should also be reviewed by department heads.
+Now in the real world, we know department heads don’t have the time themselves to read every narrative.
+And in some cases, those high level managers may not have the expertise to review such documents.
+Time to create a team of core experts.

-For instance, all the narratives for all your infrastructure groups should be reviewed by an oversight committee.
+For instance, all the narratives for all your infrastructure groups should be reviewed by an oversight committee made up from all the areas of a system infrastructure operation.
 Ensure that everyone has documented their process for managing change and incident management in the same way.
 You may want to standardize these paragraphs in each narrative as well.
 If your narratives are to be given to a Compliance group in your organization, I strongly suggest a representative of the compliance group participate on your review committee.
 It will save time later if additional changes need to be implemented from an overall IT perspective.

 Once the narratives have been reviewed and approved by the process owner, they should be reviewed and approved by a senior manager.
 For instance, if all your infrastructure groups report to a Vice President, then that VP should review and signoff on all narratives.
+How that person completes that review is up to your organization.
+But this person will be held accountable when something goes wrong.
+So it’s worth it to understand what you’re signing off on.
 Narratives should then be compiled and given to your Compliance organization.

 Still Need Help?